episteme

 Live site + visual dashboard — both rendered against the kernel's own cp7-chained-v1 hash chain.
 See web/README.md for the Vercel deploy guide.

-Three demos, increasing in what they prove:
+Four demos, increasing in what they prove:

 Open any of the three.
 You will know what episteme produces before reading any philosophy.